Black Widow Myths

 Now that we've learned a little bit more about these misunderstood arachnids, let's take a look at a few ways we can prevent accidental bites.

 At Innovative Pest Control, black widow spiders are just one of the many pest threats we protect our customers from.
-Reach out to us for cost-effective pest control service that works to control poisonous spiders and all of the bugs they eat.
+Reach out to us for cost-effective professional pest control service that works to control venomous spiders and the bugs they eat.
 Ask about our Advantage Plus+, Advantage Total, and Advantage Gold pest control programs and see which one is best for your specific needs.
 We look forward to assisting you with industry-leading pest management services for your Texas property.